 Bravo!
 Italian Cucina was sued Monday by a woman who suffered food poisoning after eating at the restaurant on May 7.
 The plaintiff is represented by Marler Clark, the Seattle law firm nationally recognized for the successful representation of foodborne illness.
-At least 360 people became ill with symptoms of foodborne illness after eating at the restaurant.
+At least 360 people became ill with symptoms of foodborne illness after eating at

 William Marler, the Seattle attorney who made a name for himself representing Jack in the Box customers exposed to the E. coli bacteria in undercooked hamburger, said he plans to file as many as 148 cases against Sheetz Inc. and now-defunct tomato supplier Coronet Foods Inc. concerning allegedly salmonella-infested tomatoes, reported The West Virginia Record.